proximax-storage/java-xpx-chain-sdk/CONTRIBUTING.md

 ## Feature requests

-If you find yourself wishing for a feature that doesn't exist in java-xpx-catapult-sdk, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in java-xpx-chain-sdk, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that java-xpx-catapult-sdk has today have been added because our users saw the need.
+Many of the features that java-xpx-chain-sdk has today have been added because our users saw the need.
 Open an [issue][github-issues] on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 ## Contributing code and documentation changes

-If you have a bugfix or new feature that you would like to contribute to java-xpx-catapult-sdk, please find or open an issue about it first.
+If you have a bugfix or new feature that you would like to contribute to java-xpx-chain-sdk, please find or open an issue about it first.
 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.